 A king's ruthless first minister who wielded both royal and papal power to centralize French authority and crush religious dissent.

-Antoine Duprat was the ultimate political operator in Renaissance France, a figure who seamlessly merged the interests of the French Crown with his own towering ambition.
-As Chancellor to King Francis I, he was the architect of the 1516 Concordat of Bologna, a masterstroke that gave the French monarchy unprecedented control over church appointments, weakening papal influence for centuries.
-Rewarded with a cardinal's hat, Duprat embodied the era's blend of sacred and secular power, amassing a colossal personal fortune.
-His legacy is starkly dual: a skilled administrator who strengthened the state's legal framework, and a relentless persecutor who presided over the suppression of Protestant 'heresy' with brutal efficiency.
-He stands as a formidable symbol of absolutism's cold, consolidating force.
+Antoine Duprat, as Chancellor to King Francis I, architect of the 1516 Concordat of Bologna, gave the French monarchy unprecedented control over church appointments.
+The agreement weakened papal influence for centuries.
+Rewarded with a cardinal's hat, Duprat amassed a colossal personal fortune.
+He embodied the era's blend of sacred and secular power.
+His legacy is starkly dual: a skilled administrator who strengthened the state's legal framework, and a relentless persecutor who suppressed Protestant heresy with brutal efficiency.
+He symbolizes absolutism's cold, consolidating force.

 The biggest hits of 1463